gammasoft71/xtd/docs/documentation/tips_and_tricks/command_line_arguments.md

 # Command line arguments

-Here is a new example illustrating a practical trick with xtd: how to retrieve command line settings in a simple and elegant way.
+Here is a new example illustrating a practical trick with xtd: how to retrieve command line arguments in a simple and elegant way.

 ## Modern C++ code